cdk8s-team/cdk8s/examples/java/crd/README.md

-# Custom Resource Definition Import Example (in Python!)
+# Custom Resource Definition Import Example (in Java!)

 This example application defines a Kubernetes app that uses a bunch of CustomResourceDefinitions (CRDs).